Resistnz/Diplomacy-AI/README.md

 # CITS3011 Intelligent Agent Project

+This was a project that I completed for university to create a bot to play the game Diplomacy.
+The report on the project can be found as `report_24214277.pdf`.
+Unfortunately, due to the complexity of the game and lack of relevance to any of the actual material we learned in the course, all of the cool AI features I had researched such as hierarchical task networks and goal based planning were infeasible to implement within the project timeline, but perhaps I will one day revisit them.

+Below is the task description:

+# Task Description

 This project is to be completed individually.

 This project is marked out of a total of 40 marks and is worth 40% of your unit mark.